The Progressive Co. (NYSE:PGR) Shares Sold by Equitable Holdings Inc.

-Equitable Holdings Inc. trimmed its position in shares of The Progressive Co.
-(NYSE:PGR) by 9.8% during the third quarter, Holdings Channel reports.
-The firm owned 23,024 shares of the insurance provider’s stock after selling 2,515 shares during the quarter.
-Equitable Holdings Inc.’s holdings in Progressive were worth $2,081,000 at the end of the most recent quarter.
+Equitable Holdings Inc. reduced its stake in The Progressive Co.
+(NYSE:PGR) by 9.8% during the 3rd quarter, Holdings Channel reports.
+The fund owned 23,024 shares of the insurance provider’s stock after selling 2,515 shares during the quarter.
+Equitable Holdings Inc.’s holdings in Progressive were worth $2,081,000 as of its most recent SEC filing.

-A number of other large investors have also recently added to or reduced their stakes in the business.
-Wagner Wealth Management LLC increased its holdings in Progressive by 221.5% in the second quarter.
-Wagner Wealth Management LLC now owns 299 shares of the insurance provider’s stock valued at $29,000 after buying an additional 206 shares during the last quarter.
-Oakworth Capital Inc. purchased a new position in shares of Progressive during the third quarter worth about $27,000.
+Several other hedge funds and other institutional investors also recently made changes to their positions in the company.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its holdings in Progressive by 6.7% in the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 195,647 shares of the insurance provider’s stock valued at $19,214,000 after buying an additional 12,344 shares during the last quarter.
 Strategic Blueprint LLC purchased a new position in shares of Progressive during the second quarter worth about $34,000.
-Destiny Wealth Partners LLC purchased a new position in shares of Progressive during the third quarter worth about $33,000.
-Finally, Evolution Wealth Advisors LLC grew its holdings in shares of Progressive by 69.0% during the third quarter.
-Evolution Wealth Advisors LLC now owns 453 shares of the insurance provider’s stock worth $41,000 after buying an additional 185 shares during the last quarter.
-Institutional investors own 82.54% of the company’s stock.
+Capital Fund Management S.A. purchased a new position in shares of Progressive during the second quarter worth about $1,629,000.
+Prospera Financial Services Inc purchased a new position in shares of Progressive during the second quarter worth about $347,000.
+Finally, Segall Bryant & Hamill LLC grew its holdings in shares of Progressive by 0.7% during the second quarter.
+Segall Bryant & Hamill LLC now owns 73,877 shares of the insurance provider’s stock worth $7,260,000 after buying an additional 511 shares during the last quarter.
+Institutional investors and hedge funds own 82.54% of the company’s stock.

-The firm also recently announced an annual dividend, which was paid on Wednesday, December 29th.
-Investors of record on Monday, December 20th were paid a dividend of $1.50 per share.
+The business also recently disclosed an annual dividend, which was paid on Wednesday, December 29th.
+Shareholders of record on Monday, December 20th were paid a $1.50 dividend.
 The ex-dividend date of this dividend was Friday, December 17th.
 Progressive’s dividend payout ratio is presently 5.81%.

-In related news, insider Andrew J. Quigg sold 1,391 shares of the firm’s stock in a transaction on Tuesday, January 4th.
-The shares were sold at an average price of $102.24, for a total value of $142,215.84.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, insider Steven Broz sold 2,311 shares of the firm’s stock in a transaction on Thursday, November 18th.
+In other news, insider Steven Broz sold 2,311 shares of the stock in a transaction on Thursday, November 18th.
 The shares were sold at an average price of $90.51, for a total transaction of $209,168.61.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, CAO Mariann Wojtkun Marshall sold 1,400 shares of the stock in a transaction on Wednesday, December 22nd.
+The stock was sold at an average price of $101.35, for a total transaction of $141,890.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 66,546 shares of company stock valued at $6,826,524.
-0.37% of the stock is owned by insiders.
+In the last quarter, insiders sold 66,546 shares of company stock worth $6,826,524.
+Company insiders own 0.37% of the company’s stock.

 A number of equities research analysts recently commented on the stock.
-Raymond James raised their price objective on shares of Progressive from $120.00 to $125.00 and gave the company an “outperform” rating in a research report on Thursday.
-Evercore ISI upgraded shares of Progressive from an “in-line” rating to an “outperform” rating and lifted their price target for the company from $90.00 to $118.00 in a research report on Thursday, January 6th.
+Evercore ISI upgraded shares of Progressive from an “in-line” rating to an “outperform” rating and raised their price objective for the company from $90.00 to $118.00 in a research report on Thursday, January 6th.
+Barclays lifted their price target on shares of Progressive from $82.00 to $83.00 and gave the company an “underweight” rating in a research report on Friday, January 14th.
 The Goldman Sachs Group assumed coverage on shares of Progressive in a research note on Monday, November 22nd.
 They set a “buy” rating and a $104.00 price objective for the company.
 Zacks Investment Research raised shares of Progressive from a “strong sell” rating to a “hold” rating and set a $101.00 price objective for the company in a research note on Monday, December 6th.
 Finally, Keefe, Bruyette & Woods cut shares of Progressive from a “market perform” rating to an “underperform” rating and dropped their price objective for the stock from $95.00 to $92.00 in a research note on Thursday, December 16th.
 Six research analysts have rated the stock with a sell rating, two have issued a hold rating and six have given a buy rating to the company’s stock.
 According to MarketBeat, the company has an average rating of “Hold” and a consensus price target of $99.75.

 Progressive Company Profile